Study of $\chi_{bJ}(2P)\to\omega\Upsilon(1S)$ at Belle

 In the combination of Eqs.~\ref{eqn:2P_bfCalculation} and~\ref{eqn:N3S}, the $\Upsilon(1S)\to\ell^{+}\ell^{-}$ branching fraction cancels.
 Using the present world averages~\cite{workman2022}, we obtain

 where the first uncertainty is statistical and the second is systematic.
 The $J=1,2$ measurements are consistent with the CLEO results~\cite{Pedlar2004} at less than $2\sigma$.
 It is worth noting that the $J=0$ and $J=2$ rates are consistent with one another, despite the broader natural width of the $J=0$ state and the limited phase space for the transition.
+There is experimental precedent for the enhancement of near-threshold $\omega$ transitions in the charmonium sector, where the the $\chi_{c1}(3872)$, previously dubbed the $X(3872)$ (an exotic meson candidate), decays to an $\omega J/\psi$ final state with a rate of $(5.0\pm1.9)\%$ \cite{workman2022}.
+Initially, the unexpectedly large $\omega J/\psi$ transition of the $\chi_{c1}(3872)$ was attributed to the exotic nature of the state.
+Given the new evidence for an analogous near-threshold transition from a conventional $b\bar{b}$ state presented in this Letter, it seems that the exotic nature of $\chi_{c1}(3872)$ may not provide the full explanation of the large branching fraction for $\chi_{c1}(3872)\to\omega J/\psi$.
+These decays evidently also occur due to a combination of the natural width of $\omega$, which enables them to proceed kinematically, and hadronic transition dynamics which are inadequately described by NRQCD.